TroyCaywood/Python/100 Days of Code/Days/Day-16.md

 - An **attribute** is a variable that is attached to a particular object
 - A **method** is a function that a modeled object can do
 - You can have multiple versions of objects generated from an object.
 This is called a **class**.
-- A Python **library** is a collection of related modules.
-It contains bundles of code that can be used repeatedly in different programs.
+- A **library** is an umbrella term referring to a reusable chunk of code.
+Usually, a Python library contains a collection of related modules and packages.
 - One example of a built in library is [turtle](https://docs.python.org/3/library/turtle.html).
 You can use it to draw graphics on the screen.

 ## Constructing objects and accessing their attributes and methods